pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Notes:
 - The dial selection must be done before the power is applied.
-- The protocols and subprotocols can be personalized by modifying the source code.
+- The protocols and subprotocols accessible by the dial can be personalized by modifying the source code.

 ####Using serial input with er9x/ersky9x
+Serial is allowing access to all existing protocols & sub_protocols listed below.

 Protocol|Sub_protocol|RF Module
 --------|------------|---------
 Flysky||A7105